beasaddress/README-Generator/mddestination/README.md

-# Readme generator
+# Readme gen
-by Beatriz Sandoval
+by beatriz sa

 ##Table of Contents